Toggle menu

 Tyne and Wear Metro

-Since then our contractors have poured additional concrete around two pillars to ensure the safety of the flyover structure while we work towards a full demolition programme.
+Additional concrete has been poured around two pillars to ensure the safety of the flyover structure and the Metro tunnels below while we work towards a full demolition programme.

 You can stay up to date with Metro services through the Pop app, Nexus website (opens new window), information screens, the Metro public address system, and on the official X page, formerly Twitter, @My_Metro (opens new window).